-Discuss your options with your lender before selling the car.
-They can help you understand the conditions of your loan and your options.
-They may even be willing to readjust the terms of the car loan if it helps you continue the loan.
+Discuss your options with your lender before selling the car can help you understand the conditions of your loan and your options.
+They may even be willing to readjust the terms of your current loan to help you pay it off faster.

 You can learn about how car financing works by visiting our guide to auto loans.